project-gemmi/gemmi/docs/mol.rst

 * Group together atoms from the same conformer.
   This is relatively simple and particularly convenient when a user wants to see just one conformer and ignore the rest.
-  But not good for editing a model.
+  But it's not good for editing a model.

 * Group together alternative locations of the same atoms, as well as alternative residues